Kedron Township, Woodbury County, Iowa

-Kedron Township is a township in Woodbury County, Iowa, USA.
+Kedron Township is a township in Woodbury County, Iowa, United States.

 Details

-Discord is the name of a former unincorporated community in Kendron township.
+Discord is a former unincorporated community in Kedron Township.
 A post office was established at Discord in 1870, and remained in operation until 1884.

-The origin of the name Discord is obscure.
+The origin of the name "Discord" is obscure.
 Discord has been called the "best representation of complete abandonment [in the area] now marked only by a sign."